Eleni Giannopoulou

 • Insulin resistance is associated with at least threefold increased risk for prothrombotic state in severely obese youngsters

-Assimina Galli-Tsinopoulou, Ioannis Kyrgios, Ioanna Maggana, Eleni Z. Giannopoulou, Eleni P. Kotanidou, Charilaos Stylianou, Emmanouil Papadakis, Ioannis Korantzis, and George Varlamis
+Assimina Galli-Tsinopoulou, Ioannis Kyrgios, Ioanna Maggana, Eleni Z. Giannopoulou, Eleni P. Kotanidou, Charilaos Stylianou, Emmanouil Papadakis, Ioannis Korantzis, George Varlamis

 • Acquired toxoplasmosis accompanied by facial nerve palsy in an immunocompetent 5-year-old child

-Assimina Galli-Tsinopoulou, Ioannis Kyrgios, Eleni Z. Giannopoulou, Styliani Gourgoulia, Ioanna Maggana, Elina Katechaki, Dimitrios Chatzidimitriou, and Athanasios E. Evangeliou
+Assimina Galli-Tsinopoulou, Ioannis Kyrgios, Eleni Z. Giannopoulou, Styliani Gourgoulia, Ioanna Maggana, Elina Katechaki, Dimitrios Chatzidimitriou, Athanasios E. Evangeliou

 RECENT SCHOLAR PUBLICATIONS